 R v RJ (2010): Sexual offences against children – historical allegations – multiple complainants – making and possession of indecent images

 R v D (2009): Perverting the course of justice – juvenile charged with making false allegations to have been victim of a double rape by two brothers

-Derek Chisora (2009): Represented the boxing former World Heavyweight contender
+Derek Chisora: Represented the World Heavyweight title contender

-Eric Hall (2008): Represented the flamboyant showbiz and football agent
+Eric Hall: Represented the flamboyant football and entertainment industry agent